-66. Ambush Code 6 6 (Ambush Code)
+66. Ambush Code 1 6 6 (Ambush Code)

-- Ambush code must be 2 digits.

-- An error will sound if the Ambush Code matches the 1st two digits of any User Code.
+- Ambush code must be 2 digits. - An error will sound if the Ambush Code matches the 1st two digits of any User Code.
 See Function 67 for more information about the Ambush Function.

-- Factory default Ambush Code is 99.